Jump to:Page Content

 Juan Pablo Chauvin

-Local and regional economic development, international development, and behavioral economics.
-Juan Pablo is interested in the determinants of city and regional economic growth and inequality, the role of productive structure in subnational development, the micro-foundations of local investment decisions, and local and regional development policies.
+International development, urban and regional economic development, and labor economics.
+Juan Pablo is interested in the determinants of city and regional economic growth and inequality, the role of education and productive structure in subnational development, the micro-foundations of local investment decisions, and city and regional development policies.

 Elijah de la Campa